Skip to contents

 admixMod

-An object of class admix_model, containing useful information about distributions and parameters.
+An object of class admix_model, with information about the known distribution and associated known parameter(s).

 method